Captain-ASCII/melophony/Documentation/deploy_melophony_in_production.rst

 A certificate must be used in order to use HTTPS with Melophony.
 To create the certificate, follow this process:

+First open (temporarily) the port 80 and redirect the HTTP requests to the server.

+Run the following command to create / renew the certificate:

 .. code-block:: bash

     sudo certbot --nginx --rsa-key-size 4096 --no-redirect

 Once these steps have been done, the Melophony server should be available.

+Close the 80 port.

 Start & stop Melophony
 ======================